mmagdalenacostanzo/cookiecutter-personal/README.md

 conda install -c conda-forge cookiecutter

-# Crear nuevo proyecto
+# Create a new project

-En el directorio que quieras guardar el proyecto generado:
+In the directory you want to save the project, execute in terminal:

 cookiecutter https://github.com/platzi/curso-enotrno-avanzado-ds --checkout cookiecutter-personal

 # Usage

-In the directory that you create for the project, execute in terminal:
+In the directory you create for the project, execute in terminal:

 cookiecutter https://github.com/balechon/cookiecutter-Data_Analisys